TheVave/Sharp/README.md

 ---------------------------------------------------------

-SharpPhysics runs on Windows, Mac, and Linux. <br>
+Sharp runs on Windows, Mac, and Linux. <br>
-NOTE: Because of ImGuiNet, SharpPhysics is unable to run on arm64.
+NOTE: Because of ImGuiNet, Sharp is unable to run on any arm64.

 ## RECENT UPDATES ##

 ---------------------------------------------------------

-I just finished most of the UI stuff, I'll come back to it though.
-What I'm doing next: Making test game
+Renamed to Sharp

 ## PACKAGES ##